fecgov/fec-testing/Testing-Scripts/Test-Script_2017-08-03.md

 - What is being discussed at the next commission meeting?

-### Data landing page questions
-Ok, let's take a look at a new design that hasn't been coded yet.

-[user opens invision link and shares screen] (https://gsa.invisionapp.com/share/NECTRO1JD#/246322092_Data-Landing-V4)

-- Looking at this design but WITHOUT clicking anything, what is your first impression?
-Do you see anything you would use?
-- **Task 1:** Imagine that you live in Georgia and are interested in finding out what races are happening in your state.
-Without clicking, explain what path you would take to do that.
-- **Task 2:** A person named John Ossoff ran for the U.S. House.
-You want to know how much money he spent during his house run.
-Without clicking, explain what path you would take to do that.
-- **Task 3:** You were watching the news and heard that Kristen Bell donated money but you want to know how much and to who or what.
-How would you find out?
-Without clicking, explain what path you would take to do that.

 ### Compliance map questions
 Okay, for this next section, I want to ask you some specific questions about the old FEC website.